yuno-payments/yuno-docs/docs/BUILD YOUR INTEGRATION/choose-the-right-integration-for-you.md

 * **Frontend control**: You decide which methods to display and control the user interface.
 * **Customization**: Ideal for businesses that want a customizable frontend while leveraging Yuno’s backend capabilities.

+### Understanding Payment and Enrollment in the Lite SDK

+In the Lite SDK, Payment and Enrollment are handled as separate processes, offering flexibility and control:

+**Payment Flow in Lite SDK**: The Lite SDK provides a tailored Payment flow, allowing you to customize the user interface and experience.
+This gives developers full control over how payments are presented to users, from UI elements to integration details.

+**Enrollment Flow in Lite SDK**: Similarly, the Lite SDK also offers an independent Enrollment flow, enabling you to manage customer data storage and other aspects of the enrollment process separately from payments.
+This flexibility is ideal for applications where Payment and Enrollment need distinct handling.

+By keeping these flows separate, the Lite SDK gives developers more granular control over both processes.
+This approach is best suited for developers who want to implement custom UI/UX and require more control over how each part of the process works.

+**Full SDK**: In contrast, the Full SDK combines both Payment and Enrollment into one seamless, automated flow, automatically handling payment methods, processing, and enrollment.
+This approach is more streamlined and suited for those seeking a comprehensive solution with minimal setup.

 ### Secure Fields SDK

 A secure and seamless checkout solution using prebuilt UI components for Web, Android, and iOS: